Kourtney Kardashian Soaks Up Sun, Scott Disick Looks Miserable In Hawaii

 A post shared by Kourtney Kardashian (@kourtneykardash) on

-The Keeping Up With The Kardashians star dressed for the occasion in tropical printed shorts over a white one-piece swimsuit and covered her face with a white baseball hat and aviator sunglasses.
+The Keeping Up with the Kardashians star dressed for the occasion in tropical printed shorts over a white one-piece swimsuit and covered her face with a white baseball hat and aviator sunglasses.

 Mason, 7, and Reign, 2, looked adorable and dapper in matching striped swim trunks.